 This letter affords you many rights, so use them to make the most of your emotional support pet.

-Now That You Have One Emotional Support Animal, Can You Get a Second?
+Now That You Have One, Can You Have More Than One Emotional Support Animal?

-The good news is that yes, you absolutely can.
+The good news is that yes, you absolutely can have more than one emotional support animal.
 The Americans with Disabilities Act (ADA) makes allowances for more than one emotional support animal, and even stipulates that in some cases, a person with an emotional or mental disability may, in fact, require multiple animals for successful treatment.

 However, the same act does acknowledge situations where having more than one emotional support animal may be an issue.
 This includes fair housing (to a lesser degree) and more importantly, when flying on a plane.